 What a request for service is

-If you have funding for a support coordinator and recovery coach in your plan, you can choose which providers you want to work with.
+You can choose which providers you want to work with, if you have funding for a support coordinator and recovery coach in your plan.

 You can start working with them when they accept the request.